Get the Recipe

 Add the milk and stir with a fork until the mixture just comes together into a slightly sticky, shaggy dough.

-Using a teaspoon (or small ice cream scoop), scoop walnut sized balls of dough onto a sheet pan.
-On the sheet pan, you can use parchment, or simply coat it lightly with cooking spray or butter to prevent the biscuits from sticking.
+Using a teaspoon (or small cookie scoop), scoop walnut-sized balls of dough onto a baking sheet.
+To prevent the biscuits from sticking, you can use parchment on the sheet pan, or simply coat it lightly with cooking spray or butter.

 Step 6: Bake!